langx/docs/README.md

 We're always looking for contributors to help improve LangX.
 If you're interested in contributing, join our <a href="https://discord.gg/CpDZ3kg2rJ" target="_blank">Discord server</a> and check out the project on <a href="https://github.com/langx/langx" target="_blank">GitHub</a>.

 > Whatever you can contribute, whether it's code, design, or translations, marketing, and so on, we'd love to have you on board.

 Additionally, we're looking for language exchange partners to help test the app.
 To get started, simply sign up and create a profile.
 You'll then be able to start connecting with language exchange partners.

 ## Conclusion

 We're excited to launch LangX and look forward to helping language learners connect with native speakers.
-To stay updated on the latest LangX news and updates, be sure to follow us on [Discord](https://discord.gg/CpDZ3kg2rJ).
+To stay updated on the latest LangX news and updates, be sure to follow us on [X](https://x.com/langx_app) and [Bluesky](https://bsky.app/profile/langx.io).